opensearch-project/documentation-website/_dashboards/branding.md

 Add the URLs you want to use as branding elements to the appropriate setting.
 Valid image types are `SVG`, `PNG`, and `GIF`.

 Customization of dark mode Dashboards is also available, but you first must supply a valid link to `defaultUrl`, and then link to your preferred image with `darkModeUrl`.
-You are not required to customize all branding elements, so if you wanted to, it's perfectly valid to change just the logo.
+If you don't provide a `darkModeUrl` link, then Dashboards uses the provided `defaultUrl` element for dark mode.
+You are not required to customize all branding elements, so if you wanted to, it's perfectly valid to change just the logo or any other element.
 Leave unchanged elements as commented.

 The following example demonstrates how to use `SVG` files as logos but leaves the other elements as defaults.